kingluddite/web-dev-notes/development/tools/build-tools/webpack/webpack-2-tute/02-html-webpack-plugin.md

 ```

 * This is the hash `src="bundle.js?febfcc9b40b8a8b34060`
-* No cache on every build
+* Now you will cache bust on every build